djwrisley/dhsi2019/README.md

 # dhsi2019
 This repository contains materials for the Summer 2019 DHSI course, "Introduction to Computation for Literary Criticism" co-taught by Randa El Khatib (@randaelka) and David Joseph Wrisley (@DJWrisley).

+# Course Description

+This course demystifies, and offers a survey of, the computational tools and techniques being used for literary criticism.
+Aimed at novice and DH-curious scholars and practitioners, participants gain familiarity with fundamental concepts and methods so that they can better appreciate the potential of computer-assisted critical techniques.
+Classes are divided between discussions of key theoretical considerations and practical instruction in a selection of tools.
+Participants are exposed to macro-analytical techniques like most frequent word analysis, collocation, stylometry, topic modeling, digital mapping, and network analysis, gaining experience with environments like Voyant, R, Carto, Palladio, and Gephi.
+The course also details best practices relating to the preparation and management of digital corpora.
+Having completed this course, participants will have a better understanding of how computational methods can be used to produce quantitative data for use in the support of literary criticism.
+More advanced expertise can subsequently be developed at any one of a number of DHSI offerings dedicated to particular methods.